cajuncoding/CommandLineArgsHelper/README.md

 ### Why another Library?
 Many of the existing libraries are based on the constrained paradigm that arguments should be bound to strongly typed objects.
-However, for many implementations, this is a limiting approach that means you have to re-compile the app to support new parameters; not supporting dynamic behavior, and possibly making the model that params bind to force you to have strange naming conventions in your code.
+However, for many implementations, this is a limiting approach that means you have to re-compile the app to support new parameters; not supporting dynamic behavior, and possibly making the model, that params bind to, force you to have strange naming conventions in your code.

-Instead, this provides a loosely coupled approach that is more generic and allows you to support dynamic behavior and strongly typed behavior (by simply putting keys into property getter's if you like).
+Instead, this provides a loosely coupled approach that is more generic and allows you to support dynamic behavior as well as strongly typed behavior by simply putting keys into property getter's (if you like).

 ### Original Code forked from:
 _The Code has been adapted from the original source located at:_